wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 ```

 Another solution is using `file` or `image` fields.
 Both of them works similar.
 They just don't have a nice UI, but they do the job very well.

+## Use the media popup for post thumbnail

+Another improvement you might want to add is use the media popup to pick an image as the post thumbnail.
+By default, it uses `image` field, which provides a simple input for image.

+To do that, you need to change the field type for thumbnail from `image` to `single_image`.
+Here are the steps:

+- Create a folder `mb-frontend-submission` in your theme, inside that folder, create a sub-folder `post`.
+- Copy the file `thumbnail.php` from the plugin's `templates/post` folder to the `post` folder above.
+- Replace the content of the copied `thumbnail.php` with [this code](https://pastebin.com/6AFcPF7b).

+Please note that, in order to open the media popup, users need to log in and have proper capability.
+See the section above for how to do that.

+## Notes

 ### Styling